News

 — Jini Rae Sparkman, impact director for City Year New Hampshire

-Following an address in chapel, visiting leaders spend time with smaller groups of students in classes and workshops, where they discuss how to develop the qualities and experiences that will guide their success.
+Following formal remarks in a large group setting, visiting leaders spend time with smaller groups of students in classes, workshops and casual conversation, where they discuss how to develop the qualities and experiences that will guide their success.
 Over the past five years, guests have included U.S. Sen. Jeanne Shaheen; New Hampshire Gov. Chris Sununu: James Collins, a bioengineer and MacArthur Fellow; Kate Bergeron ASP ’88, vice president for hardware engineering at Apple, Inc.; and other distinguished leaders.

 In the last week of this summer’s ASP, students heard from Jini Rae Sparkman, impact director for City Year New Hampshire and an educator and consultant who works with organizations and individuals to promote antiracism and anti-oppressive practices.